How to Wear A Kashmiri Shawl for Every Occasion

 with-denim-and-tee-a-way-to-wear-a-kashmiri-shawl

 Casual draping transforms everyday outfits by introducing artisanal elegance into relaxed styling.
-The juxtaposition of traditional craftsmanship against modern simplicity creates a unique personal style statement.
+Throwing a Kashmiri shawl over jeans and a plain white tee creates a look that is effortlessly considered.
+The juxtaposition of traditional craftsmanship against modern simplicity makes for a distinctive personal style statement.

 Draped Over Evening Gowns